 Patients with bipolar disorder have a 69% to 99% chance to experience insomnia during a manic episode.
 Similarly, depressed patients have a 65% to 90% to develop some kind of sleep-related issue — mostly insomnia or obstructive sleep apnea.

-18. Children with ADHD develop a variety of sleep disorders.
+18. Sleep data show that 25-50% of patients with ADHD develop a variety of sleep disorders.

-19. Young people use technology to monitor their sleep.
+19. Young people use technology to monitor their sleep, which is one of the most popular sleep trends.

-20. Obstructive sleep apnea can develop with age.
+20. Sleep apnea facts indicate that obstructive sleep apnea can develop with age.

 What percentage of the population has trouble sleeping?